sven-cork/django-bakery/README.md

 ## Django Bakery Introduction
 Django bakery is a website for lovers of baked goods to share their recipies and leave feedback to other contributors.
-With a registered account users can like, submit, edit and delete posts.
+With a registered account users can add, comment, like, edit and delete recipies.
-The live website can be accessed here <link>
+The live website can be accessed here [Django Bakery](https://django-baker-862762494240.herokuapp.com/).

 ## UX
 ### Agile Methodology